TosbackCgusBridge-Bot/CGUs-versions/Howstuffworks/Privacy Policy.md

 Up Next

+*   Stuff You Should Know: England's Septuagenarian Jewelry Heist &. the World's Cutest Rodent
+*   The Pseudo-geography Quiz
+*   Rockin' and A-rollin': The 'Schoolhouse Rock!'
+Quiz
+*   How 4D Printing Works
 *   HowStuffWorks NOW: Killer Mike &.
 Shanti Das: From Artist to Activist
-*   Stuff They Don't Want You to Know: Lead in Flint Michigan
-*   The 'Despicable Me' Quiz
-*   The 'How to Train Your Dragon' Quiz
-*   BrainStuff: How Do Tattoo Machines Work?

 This privacy policy applies to the websites that are owned and operated by HowStuffWorks, a division of InfoSpace LLC ("HSW," "we" or "us") where this privacy policy is posted (collectively, the "Sites").
 This privacy policy does not pertain to information that is collected offline.
 BY USING THE SITES, YOU CONSENT TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY AND TO OUR PROCESSING OF PERSONAL INFORMATION FOR THE PURPOSES STATED BELOW.
 IF YOU DO NOT AGREE TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY, PLEASE DO NOT USE THE SITES.